-- If you selected continuous in the BOTTLE LIMIT menu, the sampler collects samples without regard for the total number of samples. - If you enter continuous, keep in mind that the sampler might overfill the bottle.

-- If you enter STOP, the program will stop when the program is done. - The full bottle switch stops the sampler from taking samples when the container is full.
+- If you selected continuous in the BOTTLE LIMIT menu, the sampler collects samples without regard for the total number of samples. - If you enter continuous, keep in mind that the sampler might overfill the bottle. - If you enter STOP, the program will stop when the program is done or bottle full.